ak--47/mpEZTrack/README.md

 ```

 ## a note on user profiles 👥 <div  id="profiles"></div>
-one of the biggest drawbacks to purely codeless analytics SDKs, is that they lose the ability to properly resolve the end-user's identity. while `mpEZTrack` will happily persist a user's identity across sessions on a single device, without a run-time signal from your app, it is not possible to identify the same user across multiple devices.
+one of the biggest drawbacks to purely codeless analytics SDKs, is that they lose the ability to properly resolve the end-user's identity. while `mpEZTrack` will happily persist a user's identity across sessions on a single device, without a signal (at run time) from your app, it is not possible to identify the same user across multiple devices.

 if you are using the `{ profiles : true }`  option (or the defaults), you may notice that all of your user profiles show users as `anonymous`: